Local Soybean Boards Promote U.S. Soy to International Buyers

-Maryland Soybean Board Requesting Research Proposals
+Maryland Soybean Board Requesting Projects to Promote Soy

 About Maryland Soybean Board: The Maryland Soybean Board is funded by the national soybean checkoff program, which assesses one-half of one percent of the net market value of soybeans at the first point of sale.
 The board consists of ten volunteer farmer-directors and directs funds for research, marketing and education programs to benefit the Maryland soybean industry.